port-labs/incremental-sync/README.md

 #### Configuring blueprints for Azure resources ingestion

 Blueprints representing Azure resources should be created in Port before syncing the Azure resources.
-The blueprints configuration are for illustrative purposes only.
+The blueprints configuration below are for illustrative purposes only.
 You can create your own blueprints configuration based on your requirements.

 Below are the blueprint examples that should be created in Port: